juhidesai/x9115baymax/README.md

 If the input type is different than any of the above, the generation and extrapolation functions would need to be modified accordingly.
 The test cases should also include the code in the same file.

 ## Conclusion

+The algorithm developed by us for this project was tested on an open source project [4].
+We managed to generate an input with coverage of a little over 95% while the original inputs that were used in the project had a coverage of 91%.
+This is an indication that Differential Evolution based input generation algorithms can generate inputs to test cases with a high coverage.
+The tests with other input types also got a consistently high coverage of above 95% (losing the 5% because of the way coverage libraries measured the coverage wherein they reported def function_names as executable missed statements).
+This goes on to show that the algorithm implemented can work on different types of inputs as well.

 ## Future Work